St0nefish/phoenix/README.md

 phoenix
 =======
-A spiritual successor to NukeZone, created by the remains of the community.
+A spiritual successor to our favorite text-based strategy game, created by the remains of the community.